jbellsey/redux-model-utils/docs/react.md

     // ~ snip ~

-    // you can call your model's actions inside event handlers addNote() {
+    // you can call your model's actions inside event handlers.
+    // notice we're getting the actions from a prop, rather than
+    // invoking it directly from todoModel
+    //
+    addNote() {
+        const {todoActions} = this.props;
-        todoModel.actions.add('Build an app');
+        todoActions.add('Build an app');
     }

     render() {
-        // your component will get props that match your model's selectors let {todos, listName} = this.props;
+        // your component will get props that match your model's selectors const {todos, listName, todoActions} = this.props;
         // ... etc
     }
 }

+// export the unconnected class for testing. you can easily pass in model data
+// as props, and stub model actions (since they're also just props) export {TodoList};

 // export the result of the connect function, provided by react-redux export default connect(